fahimdipto/souvenir-memoir/README.md

-# souvenir-memoir

-This website was developed using MERN stack.
-Different React hooks were used during the development.
+An website where you can share your precious memory with others.
 [Live Preview](https://souvenir-memoirs.netlify.app)

 ![image](/ProductionImage/prod.JPG)